manfromth3m0oN/m0onwm/README.md

 To edit the keybinds first add the key to the `grabbedKeys` list.
 After which you need to define its functionality in the `kp()` function

+## Workspaces

+To change the names of the workspaces the `genworkspaces()` call needs to be changed and some minor adjustments to accept words or short collections of chars to use as ws names

 ## Mapping of windows for workspaces